yext/rules_closure/README.md

   Each path is expressed relative to the location of the Closure Library [base.js] file.

+#### Rule Polymorphism

+This rule can be referenced as though it were the following:

+- [filegroup]: `srcs` will be the deps.js output files and `data` will contain that file in addition to all transitive JS sources and data.

 ### Arguments

 - **name:** ([Name]; required) A unique name for this rule.
 Convention states